iwsmith/crosswalk/README.md

 power one of the crossXwalk signs.

+## Concepts

+The crossXwalk can run in a number of different _modes_.
+The modes determine the sign display, audio, and interactivity.

+- **off** - no display or sound
+- **demo** - run one of the demo programs shipped with the LED drivers
+- **image** - display a single image on loop
+- **crossing** - main crosswalk interaction mode

+When in crossing mode, the signs will react to button presses by generating a _scene_, composed of an _intro_, _walk_, and _outro_ animations.
+The signs then synchronize and start playing the scene together.
+Once the scene is over, the sign returns to a standby 'halt' image.

 ## RaspberryPi Setup

 Make sure you've done the soldering and connection work to attach the hat to the